sillsdev/flex-languagedepot-metadata/README.md

 ### Quickstart

+- Download the script with `git clone https://github.com/sillsdev/flex-languagedepot-metadata`
+- Run the script in `src/runAll.sh`

+You can specify an output file name if you wish: `runAll.sh output.csv`.
+The default file name is `export.csv` and will be in the directory where you ran the command.

+### Longer setup

 - `cd src`
 - run `./installDependencies.sh` to automate installing the above dependencies with apt-get
 - run `./setupPostgresql.sh` to automate creating a role for the database we'll use